 If an army marches on its stomach, can a cook win the war?
 A dystopian story about food, friendship, loyalty, courage…and what unites us as the world tries to tear us apart.

-It’s 2049.
-In a Russian-occupied America torn apart by civil war, Valerie Kipplander—daughter of the assassinated secretary of state—is thrown in jail.
+It’s 2049, in a Russian-occupied America ravaged by civil war.
+Valerie Kipplander—daughter of the assassinated secretary of state—is thrown in jail.
 When the regime discovers this daughter of privilege is also a talented culinary student, she’s forced into service in the kitchen of a Russian general whose troops occupy New York.